-Specify the garbage collector using the jvm-memory.options file located in <PA_HOME>/conf.
-Modify the parameter beneath #Use the parallel garbage collector using the information provided below.
+Specify the garbage collector using the jvm-memory.options file located in the <PA_HOME>/conf directory.
+Modify the parameter beneath #Use the parallel garbage collector using the information provided below:

-Garbage Collector Description Modifications Parallel Best used with heaps 4GB or less Full stop-the-world copying and compacting collector Uses all available CPUs, by default, for garbage collection Default collector for server Java virtual machine (JVM).
+Garbage Collector Description Modifications Parallel Best used with heaps 4GB or less Full stop-the-world copying and compacting collector Uses all available CPUs, by default, for garbage collection Default collector for server Java Virtual Machine (JVM).
 No modification is required.
-Concurrent Mark Sweep (CMS) Best for heaps larger than 4GB with at least 8 CPU cores Mostly a concurrent collector Some stop-the-world phases Non-Compacting Can experience expensive, single threaded, full collections due to heap fragmentation Set to #XX: +UseConcMarkSweepGC in jvm-memory.options.

-Garbage Collector Description Modifications Garbage First (G1) Best for heaps larger than 6GB with at least 8 CPU cores Combination concurrent and parallel collector with small stop-the-world phases Long-term replacement for CMS collector, does not suffer heap fragmentation like CMS Set to #XX:+UseG1GC in jvm-memory.options.
+Concurrent Mark Sweep (CMS) Best for heaps larger than 4GB with at least 8 CPU cores Mostly a concurrent collector Some stop-the-world phases Non-compacting Can experience expensive, single threaded, full collections due to heap fragmentation Set to -XX:+UseConcMarkSweepGC in the jvm-memory.options file.
+Garbage First (G1) Best for heaps larger than 6GB with at least 8 CPU cores Combination concurrent and parallel collector with small stopthe-world phases Long-term replacement for CMS collector, does not suffer heap fragmentation like CMS Set to -XX:+UseG1GC in the jvm-memory.options file.
 Also disable #Minimum size for the Young Gen space and #Maximum size for the Young Gen space tuning.
 Explicit sizing adversely affects pause time goal.
 To disable, comment the lines out in the script.